How to uninstall the FileConvertGiant program?

 Damage | Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance. |

-More examples of programs that are categorized as PUAs are Fast!, PCRepairClinic and SuperEasy Registry Cleaner.
-The problem is that quite often such apps are useless - they do not function as they supposed to and are designed only to trick users into paying money for their activation.
-Also, there are many cases where their installers are used to distribute other potentially unwanted apps.
+More examples of programs that are categorized as PUAs include Fast!, PCRepairClinic and SuperEasy Registry Cleaner.
+These apps are useless and do not function as promised - they are designed only to trick users into paying for activation.
+Furthermore, there are many cases whereby their installers are used to distribute other potentially unwanted apps.

 How did potentially unwanted applications install on my computer?